midnightntwrk/midnight-architecture/proposals/0017-flexible-network-id.md

 - make network id part of transactions or intents, so that they need to match ledger's one as well as each other upon merging
 - extend APIs of node, indexer and wallet, so that they advertise network id they are configured with, and can learn it, and validate data received against provided network id

+Since there are existing networks, which are expected to be long-running, maintaining compatibility is a concern here.
+There are two possible approaches to introduce these changes.
+Both cases assume introducing them in hard-forks.
+In such a hard-fork ledger would need to have its state converted, to introduce new data (network id).
+Network id is already part of node storage, so performing a ledger state migration is entirely possible, with a mapping of NetworkId enum into a string.

+One approach to introduce those changes would be to perform a hard-fork, requiring new rules to be obeyed, at a cost of all clients needing to upgrade too.
+In such case it would be good to bundle it with different, more important changes to transaction format.

+The other approach would make it possible to gradually introduce changes - first introduce network id as an optional data in a transaction.
+At this stage transaction processing code (both in ledger and outside it) would need to accept existing transactions as well as ones with network id present.
+In the latter case - presence of network id enables its validation.
+At a next (optional) stage, transactions without network id present would be rejected.
+This approach has the advantage of providing client applications a window, where they can update their code in place.

 ## Desired Result

 - addresses can clearly indicate what specific network they are created for